BadelpourAli/My_Python_Adventure/README.md

 *   To develop clean, well-documented, and efficient code.
 *   To build a portfolio that demonstrates growth and capability.

+## Exercise Organization
+For details on how exercises are numbered and organized, see the [README in the fundamentals folder](fundamentals/README.md).

 *Feedback and suggestions are always welcome!*